brakmic/Keycloak_Templating_Environment/README.md

 ```
 ## Test Realm

-The Keycloak instance automatically imports a `test-realm` from a JSON file can be found [here](./import/test-realm.json).
-Feel free to create own realms but don't forget to introduce them in Keycloak's import flag in [docker-compose.yaml](./docker-compose.yml).
-Also take into account that users must always be defined manually as realm JSONs only contain realm's data, not user's.
+The Keycloak instance automatically imports a `test-realm` from [this JSON file](./import/test-realm.json).
+Feel free to create your own realms but don't forget to make them [visible](https://github.com/brakmic/Keycloak_Templating_Environment/blob/main/docker-compose.yml#L56) to Keycloak.
+Also take into account that users must be created manually as realm JSONs don't contain user data.

 ## Docker Containers

-The services used in this environment are:
+The templating environment uses the following services:

 * PostgreSQL
 * Keycloak
-* Web (Angular & simple)
+* Web container (Angular or HTML)
 * MailDev
 * Watcher
 * CertSetup
 ---

+> *Notice*:
+>
-> **Postgresql** is used by Keycloak and doesn't need any manual configuration.
+> **Postgresql** is controlled by Keycloak and doesn't need any manual configuration.
 Just leave it as it is.
+>
 > **Keycloak** runs in production mode but with caching disabled to make design changes immediately visible.
+>

-> **Web application** can either be:
+> **Web application cotnainer** can run:
 > * an Angular app
 > * or a simple HTML page that executes a [script](./web-app_simple/kc-client.js)
 ---
-> * To start Angular app use `--profile angular` when invoking `docker compose`
+> To start Angular app use `--profile angular` when invoking `docker compose`
+>
+> The app will look like this:

 ![angular_profile](images/angular_profile.png)

-> * To start HTML page use `--profile web-simple` instead.
+> To start HTML page use `--profile web-simple` instead.
+>
+> It will look like this:

 ![web_simple](images/web-simple.png)

+> *Hint*:
+>
-> If you want to use your own web app then just run `docker compose up -d` which will start without any web app.
+> If you want to use your own web app then just run `docker compose up -d`

----
+>
+> Neither app will be started.
+>

-*Notice:* Angular app runs over SSL by default.
+> *Notice*: Angular app runs over SSL by default.
+>

-To create new TLS certs, check the [HOWTO](./web-app/ssl/HOWTO.md) in `webapp/ssl` folder.
+> To create new TLS certs, check the [HOWTO](./web-app/ssl/HOWTO.md) in `webapp/ssl` folder.

+### Watcher

-> **Watcher** service is used to watch over the `themes` directory and restart Keycloak each time it gets changed.
+**Watcher** service is used to watch over the `themes` directory and restart Keycloak each time it gets changed.This way one can introduce new themes without needing to restart everything manually.

+### MailDev

-> **MailDev** is a service for mimicking e-mail delivery.
+**MailDev** is a service for mimicking e-mail delivery.
 This is especially useful when testing Keycloak's `forgot password` functionality.

+### CertSetup

-> **CertSetup** generates certificates and keystores for Keycloak.
+**CertSetup** generates certificates and keystores for Keycloak.
 It stops automatically after successful completion.

 ---

-#### Themes
+### Themes

 The folder `themes` is a docker volume that can be accessed by Keycloak.
 To introduce a new theme just copy its folder to this volume.
 The Watcher will then restart the Keycloak instance to make it available in `Realm Settings`.